 At George Watson’s College, our Junior School is a vibrant, encouraging environment providing outstanding primary school education.

-Our Primary 1 to Primary 3 pupils are based in the Lower Primary Building, with individual classrooms formed around collaborative creative areas where groups of children are able to work in groups on practical activities from science to creative arts.
+Our Primary 1 to Primary 3 pupils are based in the Lower Primary Building, with individual classrooms formed around creative areas where groups of children are able to work collaboratively on practical activities from science to creative arts.

 Once pupils reach Primary 4, they then make the very short move to the Upper Primary, including the beautiful new John Martin Building, which houses our classes through to Primary 7.
 As well as a major new extension, the building has also been extensively renovated providing modern, airy classrooms, an open plan library with stunning views and a Music hub with classrooms, individual practice rooms and a performance area.

 Scottish Curriculum for Excellence